this-kin/Ecommerce-App-UI/README.md

-Weather App built with Flutter
+E-commerce App built with Flutter

-This is a Weather Forecast Application Built with FLUTTER SDK
+This is Gadget E-commerce Application Built with FLUTTER SDK

 <br>
 ## 💻 Requirements